shreyash9806/Full-Stack-Web-Development/README.md

 ⚡️ Fun fact...I love coding so much that I once stayed up all night to solve a tricky bug in my code.
 It was frustrating at first, but the feeling of finally cracking the problem was incredibly satisfying.
 From then on, I learned the importance of taking breaks and coming back with fresh eyes to solve coding challenges.

 ## Contact Info
 📫 Thank you for visiting my Github profile!
-If you'd like to get in touch with me, please don't hesitate to contact me through the following channels:
+If you'd like my work and want to get in touch with me, please don't hesitate to contact me through the following channels:
 - Email: skumar60_be18@thapar.edu
 - Phone: [+91 7017462302](+917017462302)
 - LinkedIn: https://www.linkedin.com/in/shreyash-kumar-78026821a/